Microsoft-community/Community-website/wiki/installing-windows.md

 The disk that you are trying to install Windows on, must be a GPT disk if you are on a UEFI system, or MBR if you are on a BIOS system, otherwise you will get an error.

-Use DiskPart to change the partition scheme. ***THIS MAY DELETE ALL DATA ON THE DISK.
-MAKE SURE YOU HAVE BACKED UP YOUR DATA BEFORE PROCEEDING***
+Use DiskPart to change the partition scheme.

+::: danger CAUTION
+This may **DELETE ALL DATA** on the disk!
+Make sure you have a backup before you proceed.
 1. Press Shift + F10 to open a command prompt.
 From there, type `diskpart`.

 2. At the DiskPart prompt, type `list disk` to list all physical disks in your computer.
 Note the number of the disk you're installing Windows to, and check if there is an asterisk under the GPT column.
 (An asterisk tells that your system disk is a GPT disk and vice versa.)
 If you've just switched to UEFI and do not want to delete your data on your MBR system disk, then do not proceed with DiskPart.
 Instead, exit the DiskPart prompt and type `mbr2gpt /convert /disk:<disk number>`.